neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab04-Configure-and-deploy-a-relational-data-storage-solution/LabExercise-3.md

 In this Exercise, you will grant Azure AD admin role to access your SQL server.

-In this Exercise you will have:
+In this Exercise you will:

   + Task 1: Set the current user as Admin and Query the data by using Azure Active Directory Authentication